Double-coset zeta functions for groups acting on trees: Abstract

 \section{Abstract}

-We study the double-coset zeta functions for groups acting on trees, focusing mainly on weakly locally $\infty$-transitive or (P)-closed actions.
+We study the double-coset zeta functions for groups acting on trees, focusing on weakly locally $\infty$-transitive or (P)-closed actions.
 After giving a geometric characterisation of convergence for the defining series, we provide explicit determinant formulae for the relevant zeta functions in terms of local data of the action.
-Moreover, we prove that evaluation at $-1$ satisfies the expected identity with the Euler--Poincaré characteristic of the group.
-The behaviour at $-1$ also sheds light on a connection with the Ihara zeta function of a weighted graph introduced by A.~Deitmar.
+Moreover, we prove that the evaluation of these zeta functions at~$-1$ satisfies the expected identity with the Euler--Poincaré characteristic of the group.
+Our framework suggests the definition of a new zeta function counting weighted paths in graphs, which recovers some double-coset zeta functions considered in this paper as particular cases.
+The behaviour at~$-1$ of the latter zeta function sheds light on a connection with the Ihara zeta function of a weighted graph introduced by A.~Deitmar.